Typically, your ad consists of several, interacting layers.

 In the case of mobile in-app, there may not be a container element; the webview on the mobile device acts as the container.

 A JS object called EBG is loaded inside the container.
-This is Sizmek's main ad management code that handles things like reporting, panel expansion, and viewability.
+This is the Sizmek main ad management code that handles things like reporting, panel expansion, and viewability.

 To the page, EBG represents the ad as a whole.
 EBG creates an unfriendly iFrame to contain the creative.
 All of the creative code and other assets, the JS object EB, and AdKit (optionally) will be inside this iFrame.